-But the truth rarely overtakes falsehood-especially when the latter is disseminated by prestigious newspapers.
+But the truth rarely overtakes false-hood-especially when the latter is disseminated by prestigious newspapers.
 Millions of young Americans, especially blacks, now believe these false charges.
 There is little wonder that assaults on police are steadily increasing.

 The latest outcry against law enforcement was provoked by the mass arrests in Washington on May 3.
 Some 20,000 demonstrators, pursuant to carefully laid plans, sought to bring the Federal Government to a halt.

-This was unlike prior demonstrations in Washington, as the avowed purpose of this one was to shut down tions in Washington, as the avowed purpose of this one was to shut down the Government.
+This was unlike prior demonstrations in Washington, as the avowed purpose of this one was to shut down the Government.
 The mob attempted to block main traffic arteries during the early morning rush hours.
 Violence and property destruction were not insignificant.
 Some 39 policemen were in ured.
 Indeed, Deputy Attorney General Kleindienst has revealed that the leaders of this attack held prior consultations with North Vietnamese officials in Stockholm.

 Yet, because thousands were arrested, the American Civil Liberties Union and other predictable voices cried pression and brutality.
-The vast mority of those arrested were released, as evidence adequate to convict a particular individual is almost impossible to obtain in a faceless mob.
+The vast m jority of those arrested were released, as evidence adequate to convict a particular individual is almost impossible to obtain in a faceless mob.

 The alternative to making mass arrests was to surrender the Government to insurrectionaries.
-This would have set a, precedent of incalculable danger.
+This would have set a precedent of incalculable danger.
 It also would have allowed a mob to deprive thousands of law-abiding Washington citizens of their rights to use the streets and to have access to their offices and homes.

 Those who charge repression say that dissent is suppressed and free speech denied.
 Despite the wide credence given this assertion, it is sheer nonsense.
-There is no more open soclety in the world than America.
+There is no more open society in the world than America.
 No other press is as free.
 No other country accords its writers and artists such untrammeled freedom.
 No Solzhenitsyns are persecuted in America.